rhman-ibrahim/rhman-ibrahim/README.md

   with a Bachelor's degree in Accounting, I've worked as a financial auditor.

+- Seeing the reliability and accessibility of web solutions—compatible across devices

-- My passion for development and automation led me to shift to web development.
+  and usable without installation—sparked my passion for development and automation.

+  This inspiration led me to make a career shift into web development to bring my vision to life.

 - After a long journey with self-studying different languages and tools,